RADAR-base/RADAR-Docker/README.md

 ## Usage

-We currently have two stacks available to run, one just for Kafka, and another for the complete RADAR-CNS platform.
+We currently have two stacks available to run, one for the community parts of the Confluent Kafka Platform and another for the complete RADAR-CNS platform.

-### Kafka platform
+### Confluent Kafka platform

-In this stack, only the Confluent platform is set up
+In this stack, only the Confluent Kafka Platform is set up.

 ```shell
 $ cd dcompose-stack/radar-cp-stack/